 - Adequate amounts of Vitamin A help maintain eye vision and health by preventing eye diseases.

-- The carotenoids in Vitamin A combat free radicals that can cause oxidative damage thus, lowering the chances of cardiovascular diseases and diabetes.
+- The carotenoids in Vitamin A combat free radicals that can cause oxidative damage, thus lowering the chances of cardiovascular diseases and diabetes.

 Vitamin A Fruits